Project Description

 • The UX framework

-• Verbose descriptions of each element, component, and system detailing when and how to and not to use each
+• Leveraging atomic design principles, verbose descriptions of each element, component, and system detailing when and how to and not to use each

 • Visual examples of each element, component, and system